dizzisound/VCV_Csound/README.md

    'git clone https://github.com/Djack13/VCV_Csound.git'.

-3) Copie the Csound module directory in /Rack/plugins/
+3) Copie the VCV_Csound module directory in /Rack/plugins/

 4) Then cd to /Rack/plugins/VCV_Csound and compile with make